OsaidM/CohortDataStrucuters/README.md

 **meeting on 11/3/2021 to discuss the time and any suggestions about the methodology in use**

-  meeting sumarry:
+Meeting sumarry:
 - Everyday practice
   -  for each data structure :
 	-  clear definition
 	-  its Operations (for example the operations on Queue are Enque, Deque) you can see this site for additional information [tutorialspoint](https://www.tutorialspoint.com/data_structures_algorithms/dsa_queue.htm)
 	-  use cases
 	-  important implementations as required
 	-  common interview questions about it.
 	-  the implementation language in **JAVA**
   -  every meeting must choose the next group that should prepare for the next data structure
   -  preparation for each data structure preferably a day before the meeting.
 - **and please make sure to `VOTE` for the time that suites you the best.**

 **keep an eye on discord for the latest updates.**